This article appears in the March 2017 issue of Dream of Italy. Updated 2018.

 The menu at Cibrèo hasn’t changed since it opened and I never tire of dining there.
 Most people don’t know that Florentines traditionally do not eat much pasta.
 You won’t ﬁnd pasta on the menu, nor bistecca alla ﬁorentina.
 This is home cooking taken up a notch.
 Almost all of the dishes are precooked as they take a long time to make, like your grandmother’s kitchen on a Sunday, if you are Italian.
 This is the restaurant where I take chefs – Italian and foreign alike – to experience the true ﬂavors of the Florentine kitchen.

 Your server will start you off with a glass of Prosecco as you peruse the menu and order.
-Your table with ﬁll up with a huge assortment of small plates to be shared, while waiting for your ﬁrst course.
-One of my favorite is a cold tomato spread which tastes like the essence of summer.
+Your table will ﬁll up with a huge assortment of small plates to be shared, while waiting for your ﬁrst course.
+One of my favorites is a cold tomato spread which tastes like the essence of summer.
 Try it on the incredible rolls, baked right there.

 First course choices are usually intensely ﬂavored soups, such as a yellow bell pepper soup garnished with tiny croutons and a drizzle of extra virgin oil and a generous garnish of freshly grated parmesan cheese on the side.
 The summer menu might feature rich ricotta ﬂan or a meaty ragu in winter.
 The spicy fish soup is another favorite.
 Chili pepper is more common rather than pepper in the Florentine kitchen.